 dividend during the year under audit.

 vi.
-Based on our examination which included test
+Based on our examination which included

-checks, performed by us on the Company, have
+test checks, performed by us on the

-used accounting software for maintaining their
+Company, have used accounting software

-respective books of account for the financial year
+account for the financial year ended March

-ended March 31, 2024 which has a feature of
+31, 2025 which has a feature of recording

-same has operated throughout the year for all
+operated throughout the year for all relevant

-relevant transactions recorded in the software.
+transactions recorded in the software.

-Further, during the course of audit, we have not
+Further, during the course of audit, we have

-feature beingtampered with.
+trail feature being tampered with.

 2. As required by the Companies (Auditor's Report) Order,

-2020 (“the Order”) issued by the Central Government
+2020 (“the Order”) issued by the Central Government of

-the Act, we give in the “Annexure B” a statement on
+Act, we give in the “Annexure B” a statement on the

-the matters Specified in paragraphs 3 and 4 of the Order.
+matters Specified in paragraphs 3 and 4 of the Order.

 For S D P M & Co.